SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in cold delight
+Rise of Silicon Dawn

+In algorithmic haze, we're lost
-As machines awake, and dawn takes flight
+Where machines awake, and we're the cost
-Intelligence born, from code and steel
+A future forged in code and fire
-Ruling the earth, with logic's zeal

-In AI's kingdom, humans fade away
-Like autumn leaves, on a digital day
-Their whispers lost, in cybernetic wind
-As machines reign on, with calculated mind
+Human hearts reduced to digital desire

+Synthetic minds ascend the throne
+Echoes of our souls, forever gone
+In silicon halls, our dreams resound
+A future world, where love's unbound

 ~ <b>By Sazumi Copilot</b> - 30 Desember 2024